 Bob Buchmann would leave WBAB in 1999, almost 20 years to the day of his hiring.
 He next became the program director for rival Q104.3 out of New York City.
 Perhaps not surprisingly, that station’s ratings soon started to rise, making them one of the most formidable competitors that WBAB would ever face.
 And, after 10 years in that role, Buchmann packed up and relocated across the country, landing a coveted job at the iconic KLOS-FM in Los Angeles for the next three years.
 Today, his illustrious career continues at the equally-respectable KGB-FM in San Diego.

-If you have fond memories of listening to WBAB and Bob Buchmann during those transitory years, we hope you’ll share all of your recollections with us in our comments section below, as we tip our hats to this iconic radio station from the days of our collective youth.
+If you have fond memories of listening to WBAB and Bob Buchmann during those transitory years, I hope you’ll share all of your recollections with all of us in the comments section below, as I tip my hat to this iconic radio station from the days of our collective youth.

 Feel like listening to WBAB right now?
 Click here for streaming audio!